sunpau/ERA_V1_S6/Part2/README.md

 In dataset loader, when train is set to True, train-images-idx3-ubyte is loaded.
 When train is set to False, t10k-images-idx3-ubyte is loaded.

-Image Normalization is done while mean = 0.1307 and standard deviation = 0.3081
+Image Normalization is done with mean = 0.1307 and standard deviation = 0.3081

 # Summary of the model
 ![Summary](https://github.com/sunpau/ERA_V1_S6/blob/main/images/Summary.png)